YYZ - RKV

 Sometimes travel dates aren't set in stone.
 If your preferred travel dates have some wiggle room, flexible dates will show you all the options when flying to Reykjavik Domestic from Toronto up to 3 days before/after your preferred dates.
 You can then pick the flights that suit you best.

-Top airlines flying from Toronto to Reykjavik
+Reviews of the top airline flying from Toronto to Reykjavik

 See real verified KAYAK customer reviews for airlines flying from Toronto to Reykjavik.
 Airline scores are aggregated from all reviews left by passengers on KAYAK after flying with an airline.
 KAYAK doesn’t show reviews that are older than 5 years.
 Learn how KAYAK collects reviews.